 Pro-active HR & ER - avoid non compliance penalties

-Written on the 14th of June 2011 by Workforce Guardian
+Written on the 14 June 2011 by Workforce Guardian

 With just a few weeks of the financial year left, it is a good time to check on your employment relations situation and avoid falling prey to the penalties of non-compliance.